HOW WOULD YOU DESCRIBE YOUR PERSONAL APPROACH TO COACHING?

 THE BENEFIT OF COACHING FOR THE EMPLOYEES:

 Coaching can serve as a way to complement the process of change.
 It enables individuals to discover new perspectives, to active their “powers of self-healing,” and find solutions that best fit their own situation, resources, environment, and on their own timeline.
 With consulting, the client is provided with a solution to some extent, but this solution may not be the best fit for the client.
 With coaching, the best-fit solution is developed by the client.
-This way, the change is more sustainable and the clients come away with the feeling that made the right decisions and determined the content of the process on their own.
-That helps the client maintain a feeling of self-direction and encourages self-confidence.
+This way, the change is more sustainable and clients feel that they made the right decisions and determined the content of the process on their own.
+This helps the client maintain a feeling of self-direction and encourages self-confidence.

 THE BENEFIT OF COACHING FOR MANAGERS: